JonathanWilbur/preql/README.md

 command-line interface will call exported functionality from the target-specific libraries to translate PreQL objects to the targeted language.

-These target libraries _should_:

-- Use `./source/SuggestedTargetObjectHandler.ts` for transpiling individual objects.
-- Use `./source/SuggestedTargetIndexHandler.ts` for transpiling the entire database.
-  - This should make calls to all of the object-transpiling functions.
-- All of the object-transpiling functions should be exposed as Serverless functions.
-- Use the `./source/Interfaces/Logger.ts` interface for logging. (`console` already satisfies it.)
-  - `./source/NullLogger.ts` may be used as a default for `Logger` parameters.
-- Never modify `Attribute` or `Struct` names unless absolutely necessary.
-  - This means no converting `CamelCase` into `snake_case` and vice versa, for instance.

-The above will be _required_ for inclusion in the official CLI.
-(Except using `NullLogger`.)

 The command-line interface will always pass a console-logging object that implements the `Logger` interface--and this might just be a plain old `console`.